Reopening of the Strait of Hormuz causes oil prices to plummet

 No hay anuncios

 Although oil has not returned to pre-war levels, the euro has.
-The single currency has recovered its pre-war levels with a revaluation of 0.27% in one day.
-Thus, the exchange rate recovered the threshold of 1.18 dollars, a figure it had not reached since February 27, the day before the war began.
+The single currency has recovered to pre-war levels with a revaluation of 0.27% in one day.
+Thus, the exchange rate regained the threshold of 1.18 dollars, a figure not seen since February 27, the day before the war began.
 Since the start of the war in the Middle East, the US dollar had appreciated strongly, reaching an exchange rate of 1.1411 dollars per euro on March 13, representing an adjustment of close to 3.3% in two weeks of conflict.

-During the conflict, the dollar has behaved as the main safe-haven asset, which has driven its appreciation against the euro by increasing global demand.
-This movement contrasts with that recorded by other assets traditionally considered safe havens, such as gold, which, after rising in the early days of the war, later corrected by around 20%, falling from $5,170 per ounce on the day before the confrontation began to $4,100, which it marked as a low on March 23.
+During the conflict, the dollar has behaved as the main safe-haven asset, which has boosted its appreciation against the euro by increasing global demand.
+This movement contrasts with that of other assets traditionally considered safe havens, such as gold, which, after rising in the early days of the war, later corrected by around 20%, falling from $5,170 per ounce the day before the confrontation began to $4,100, which it marked as a low on March 23.

 Cargando